m4lwhere/ResponderSlack/README.md

 * Modify `sendHash` if notification only, and not to send the hash.
 By default, the full hash will be sent via webhook.

 ## Executing program
 By default, the program will check every 60 seconds if a new hash was added to the database.
 This can be modified in the `config.json` file.
+Run the program in either a separate tmux pane or in the background.
 ```
 python3 ./responderSlack.py
 ```